-During the preceding financial year, Mizzi Organisation Finance p.l.c., a subsidiary, entered into a financial arrangement with United Acceptances Finance Limited, a related party forming part of Mizzi Organisation, for the acquisition by Mizzi Organisation Finance p.l.c. of bills of exchange drawn in favour of United Acceptance Finance Limited.
+In prior years, Mizzi Organisation Finance p.l.c., a subsidiary, entered into a financial arrangement with United Acceptances Finance Limited, a related party forming part of Mizzi Organisation, for the acquisition by Mizzi Organisation Finance p.l.c. of bills of exchange drawn in favour of United Acceptance Finance Limited.
 These bills of exchange, which would cover receivables financed by United Acceptances Finance Limited in the ordinary course of its activities as a finance house to all companies within the Mizzi Organisation, are acquired with full rights of recourse.
 Accordingly, these acquisitions are accounted for as collateralised advances i.e. loans or financial assets secured by bills of exchange in accordance with the requirements of IFRSs.
-United Acceptances Finance Limited advances i.e. loans or financial assets secured and will service and administer the accounts in relation to which bills of exchange are transferred and will remit without any delay to Mizzi Organisation Finance p.l.c. proceeds received with respect to bills acquired by the latter.
+United Acceptances Finance Limited will service and administer the accounts in relation to which bills of exchange are transferred and will remit without any delay to Mizzi Organisation Finance p.l.c. proceeds received with respect to bills acquired by the latter.